 In March 1848, Alexander Barclay and George S. Simpson traveled down the Mora River from Colorado to Watrous, New Mexico.
 Thomas Fitzpatrick, a well-known fur trader, had previously told Barclay and Joseph Doyle that the US Government would probably build a fort in the area to protect travelers on the Santa Fe Trail from marauding Indians.

 Barclay and Doyle’s plan was to build a fort here and then sell it to the government for a profit.
-It was also a great location to a post for trading with Santa Fe travelers because it was located near the point where the Cimarron Cutoff and the Mountain Branch merged.
+It was also a great location for a trading post that could supply Santa Fe travelers because it was located near the point where the Cimarron Cutoff and the Mountain Branch merged.
 After seeing the property, Barclay quickly went to Santa Fe and bought a portion of the Scolly Land Grant.

 On April 23, 1848, the largest caravan ever to cross the Raton Pass left Pueblo, Colorado and headed south.
 With 18 armed men, the heavily loaded wagons, filled with household goods, food, and supplies, they made progress at a rate of about 7-10 miles per day and arrived at the foot of Raton Pass on May 1st.
 After leaving the women and children in Mora, New Mexico, the men arrived at the La Junta Valley and immediately began the work of establishing a “fort.”